 FASB ASC 340 Accounting for Other Assets and Deferred Costs

 The Financial Accounting Standards Board (FASB) released Accounting Standards Codification 340 (ASC 340) to address other assets, such as prepaid expenses, and deferred costs.
-The main subtopics included in this area are as follows:

 • The capitalization of advertising costs